cloud66/help-old/_posts/getting-started/2012-01-03-standalone-servers.md

 date:   2040-1-24 10:51:22
 categories: getting-started
 lead: Bring your own servers to Cloud 66
-tags: ['byos', 'standalone', 'dedicated', 'bring your own server']
+search-tags: ['byos', 'standalone', 'dedicated', 'bring your own server']
+tags: ['Getting started']
 ---

 You're welcome to use your own servers with Cloud 66.
 They just need to be accessible to our service and meet our [operating system requirements](/stacks/operating-system-information.html).